Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Transform Duration"			"10.0"

 			// The types that the Mutant Tank can transform into.
-			// Note: This setting only takes effect when the "Spawn Mode" setting is set to "3".
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "3".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Separate game modes with commas (",").
 			// --
-			// Character limit: 80 (including commas)
+			// Character limit: 50 (including commas)
+			// Types limit: 10
-			// Character limit for each type: 4
+			// Character limit for each type: 5
 			// --
 			// Example: "1,35,26,4"
 			// Example: "4,9,49,94,449,499"